syncfusion-content/javascript-docs/js/Schedule/Getting-started.md

 After setting the height for appointments in **month** view, the **Schedule** control is rendered as follows,

-{% include image.html url="/js/Schedule/Getting-started_images/Getting-started_img6.png" Caption="Scheduler with appointments in month view."%}
+{% include image.html url="/js/Schedule/Getting-started_images/Getting-started_img6.png" Caption=""%}

 **Manipulate the Appointments**